-If you are looking to make your own envelopes using your own paper here is a great place to print out envelope templates.
+If you’re looking to make your own envelopes using your own paper here is a great place to print out envelope templates.

 Using The Cash Budget System

-Now that you have divided up your cash and filled your envelopes it’s time to get spending.
+Now that you’ve divided up your cash and filled your envelopes it’s time to get spending.
 To be successful at using the cash system you are going to have to stick to the amount you have allotted yourself in each envelope.

 Respect the rules you set for yourself!

 This system will not work if you aren’t willing to make it work.
-Once your money has run out that’s it!
+I’ll repeat again once your money has run out that’s it!

 If you find that you are struggling and have the thought to “cheat” and just “borrow” a bit from another envelope, keep in mind this will harm your budgeting system.

 You may need to take some security measures and leave all other envelopes at home when you have an inkling you may want to cheat and pull from another envelope.